jechaviz/bingImage/README.md

 This is a php program which can return the Bing`s background updated everyday.

-When you deploy this page, you can get insert the newest background from bing into your web site.
+When you deploy this page, you can get the newest background from bing which could be insert directly into your web site.

 Like this :